jdeluyck/kcoreorg-website/_posts/2012/2012-10-23-copying-over-your-wifi-access-points-on-android.md

 Repeat this for the new phone, but in the last step, you should pull it to `/tmp/wpa_supplicant.new`.

-Now, edit the `/tmp/wpa_supplicant.old` file, and remove everything that doesn&#8217;t read
+Now, edit the `/tmp/wpa_supplicant.old` file, and remove everything that doesn't read

 > <pre>network={
         ssid="mynetwork"